-Frank Quilici must have been a milliner in a previous life because he’s worn so many hats with the Minnesota Twins.
+Frank Quilici must have been a milliner in a previous life because he wore so many hats with the Minnesota Twins.
 From player to coach to manager to broadcaster, Quilici came up from working-class roots in Chicago to become a baseball lifer with the Twins’ logo tattooed on his heart.
-He is also the only person in Twins history to hold all those positions with the franchise.
+He was also the only person in Twins history to hold all those positions with the franchise.

 Francis Ralph Quilici (QUILL-iss-ee) was born in Chicago on May 11, 1939, the son of Guido Quilici and the former Laura Domanowska, who met while working at a bakery.
 Quilici and his sister, Rose-Marie grew up in an area of southwest Chicago that by his own admission wasn’t the ritziest neighborhood, but he loved it nonetheless.

-“At the time it was tough, but we didn’t realize it and I wouldn’t change it if I could,” he recalled.[fn]“Frank Makes 3 Points In His Talks to Kids,” The Sporting News April 6, 1968.[/fn]
+“At the time it was tough, but we didn’t realize it and I wouldn’t change it if I could,” he recalled.1

 Growing up, Quilici was active in sports and developed his baseball skills by playing softball with his father in a league where gloves were not an option, even though the ball was “soft” in name only.
 He began playing baseball in Chicago area parks at the age of 12 with the encouragement of Pete Klein, a longtime instructor and supervisor in the Chicago parks system, and progressed through the ranks until he was old enough to go to college.